LiveRamp/factable/README.rst

 No significant state is managed by the extractor consumer--just a small amount of metadata in support of the 2PC protocol.
 At the completion of each consumer transaction, the previously combined and emitted row keys and aggregates are discarded.
-As a result, even after combining its likely to see repetitions of specific row key DeltaEvents co-occurring closely, both emitted from a single extractor shard, as well as across different extractor shards.
+As a result, even after combining it's likely to see repetitions of specific row key DeltaEvents co-occurring closely, both emitted from a single extractor shard, as well as across different extractor shards.
 Further aggregation is done by the VTable consumer.